Lightning-Universe/lightning-bolts/.github/CONTRIBUTING.md

 3. **I have a model in other framework than PyTorch, how do I add it here?**

    Since PyTorch Lightning is written on top of PyTorch.
 We need models in PyTorch only.
-Also,, we would need same or equivalent results with PyTorch Lightning after converting the models from other frameworks.
+Also, we would need same or equivalent results with PyTorch Lightning after converting the models from other frameworks.